samliumay/DSAA-Complexity/README.md

 * Basic explanation of why the complexity value of that algorithm is x.

 ## What do you explain at superpeer?
-* I explain complexities deeply.
+* Deep explanation of complexity calculation and Algorithm complexity.
-* I explain how we calculate complext aglorithms complexity.
+* Analyzing all the data structures complexity calculations of all data structures and Algorithms shown at the course.
-* I explain how we calculate the recursive Algorithms complexity.
+* Turkish and English versions of the lesson.

 ## Run Locally
 ```bash
 git clone https://github.com/samliumay/DSAA-LinkedList.git
 cd src/main/java/Main.java